somatonic/MarkupSimpleNavigation/README.txt

 ----------------------------------------------------------------------------------------------------------

 $options = array(
-	'max_levels' => 2, // int: set the max level rendered
+	'max_levels' => 2, // int (default null) set the max level rendered
-	'show_root' => false, // bool: set this to true if you want to rootPage to get prepended to the menu 'collapsed' => false, // bool: if you want to auto-collapse the tree (in markup) you set this to true 'css_current' => 'on', // string: overwrite current class 'css_parent' => 'is_parent', // string: overwrite class name for parent levels 'css_levels_on' => true, // bool: wether to output "level-1, level-2, ..." as css class in links 'ul_id' => 'mainnav', // string: set a id name for the topmost ul element 'ul_class' => 'mainnav' // string: set a class name for the topmost ul element ) echo $treeMenu->render($options);
+	'show_root' => true, // bool (default false) set this to true if you want to rootPage to get prepended to the menu (default 'collapsed' => true, // bool (default false) if you want to auto-collapse the tree (in markup) you set this to true 'css_current' => 'on', // string (default 'current') overwrite current class 'css_parent' => 'is_parent', // string (default 'parent') overwrite class name for parent levels 'css_levels_on' => true, // bool(default false) wether to output "level-1, level-2, ..." as css class in links 'ul_id' => 'mainnav', // string (default '') set a id name for the topmost ul element 'ul_class' => 'mainnav' // string (default '') set a class name for the topmost ul element ) echo $treeMenu->render($options);